 Under Florida law, the Court may allow the time an individual spends in a residential drug abuse treatment center or alcoholism program to be credited toward the term of imprisonment or jail time as provided in Florida Statutes Section 316.193(2)(a), 2, 4(b), (6)(j).

 - First DUI Conviction:

 - Up to six (6) months.

 - The maximum statutory penalty would be nine (9) months if the BAL was .15 or over or if a minor was in the vehicle.

 - Second DUI Conviction within Five (5) years:

 - Up to nine (9) months.

-- The maximum statutory penalty is twelve (12) months if the BAL was over .15 or if a minor was in the vehicle with at least 10 days mandatory jail time or imprisonment.
-Forty-eight (48) hours of the confinement must be served at one time or consecutive.
+- The maximum statutory penalty is twelve (12) months if the BAL was over .15 or if a minor was in the vehicle with at least 10 days of mandatory jail time or imprisonment.
+Forty-eight (48) hours of confinement must be served at one time or consecutive.

 - Third DUI Conviction:

 - At least thirty (30) days of mandatory jail time or imprisonment if the third conviction was within 10 years of the second conviction.

-- If the third conviction is more than 10 years after the second conviction, then the jail or imprison term is up to 12 months.
+- If the third conviction is more than 10 years after the second conviction, then the jail or imprisonment term is up to 12 months.